 Apart from the numerous caves, beaches and conservation parks in South Australia, you will also find few natural wonders as well.
-Ewens Ponds is one of Australia’s natural wonders where you can dive, swim and do many other underwater activities.
+Ewens Ponds is one of Australia’s natural wonders where you can dive.
 Ewens Ponds is located 25kms south of Mount Gambier.

 The Ewens Ponds is one of the best and iconic freshwater dive sites within South Australia as underwater visibility is excellent, up to 80 metres (260 ft).